Adell: No, no. I'm not. It's just that... I promised myself that I would trust you. And you know how I am with promises...

 - Baccano! has this involving the immortal 10 year old, Czeslaw Meyer.
 No, he's not the sweet kid who makes the huge cast of assorted criminals find themselves.
 After a couple hundred years of bad experiences, he has issues trusting anything in this world.
 The anime and novels has Issac, Mirria, Ennis, Maiza and Elmer to drive the point to him.
 It only takes about 70 years.

 - In Scrapped Princess, Shannon has trouble tapping into his hidden D-Knight abilities because he doesn't trust Zefiris enough to use them.
 When they first try combining, his power gives out after several minutes of fighting.

 - Also Chouji.
-Constantly teased for his weight, but reveals during a major fight that if you insult Shikamaru (the one who actually believed in him), he will kick your ass.
+Constantly teased for his weight, but reveals during a major fight that if you insult Shikamaru (his best friend and the only one who actually believes in him), he will kick your ass.